milangoyal2/MySmartUSC/README.txt

 Steps to run our application

-1. Import complete project to Android Studio
+1. Import complete project to Android Studio (version 3.0 or newer required)
 2. Run app (Run > Run... > app > Select Device)
 3. Connect physical device or create new virtual device
 4. Make sure that device runs API Level 28 or later